Two Analyst Using KPI Dashboard on laptop

 How Should We Measure Success (or Failure) in Primary Care?

-One fundamental principle of quality improvement is establishing a set of measures to determine when an improvement has been successful.
+A fundamental principle of quality improvement is establishing a set of measures to determine when an improvement has been successful.
 These are referred to as outcome measures.
 We can also measure how the system works to achieve a certain outcome; this is called process measures.

 If we take this approach to primary care, how can we measure success or failure in Primary Care?